Ear Mites In Cats: 3 Major Causes And Symptoms

 Q. How do you know if you have ear mites?

 Ans.
-If you have ear mites in your ear canal, symptoms can include itchiness, redness around your ear and dark-colored ear wax.
+If you have ear mites in your ear canal, symptoms can include itchiness, redness around your ear and dark-coloured ear wax.

 Q. Do ear mites smell?

 Ans.
 The symptoms of ear mites in dogs are similar to ear infections and other ear conditions.
-Inflammation, odor, itching, and discharge are all common symptoms.
+Inflammation, odour, itching, and discharge are all common symptoms.

 Q. How can I treat my cat’s ear mites without going to the vet?